dimichgh/orka/README.md

 ## Task loading

-The tasks are loaded via options.loader:
+The tasks can be loaded via options.load function or require by default:
 ```javascript
 var orka = require('orka');
 orka.start(executionPlan, {